rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/query-json-using-sql.md

 <Thumbnail src="/img/reference/actionflow-blocks/query-json-using-sql/feild.png" alt="Query JSON using SQL" />
 </figure>

-For comprehensive guidance and examples on querying JSON using SQL in Studio, you can refer to our dedicated article on this topic [here](../../../binding-data/data-queries/query-json-using-sql/).
+For comprehensive guidance and examples on querying JSON using SQL in DronaHQ, you can refer to our dedicated article on this topic [here](../../../binding-data/data-queries/query-json-using-sql/).

 The Query JSON using SQL action provides a seamless way to interact with your JSON data sources, enabling you to retrieve and process data efficiently using familiar SQL commands.